-2008 TARGETED GROWTH ANALYSIS (APRIL 1, 2008)
+2008 TARGETED GROWTH ANALYSIS (APRIL 2008)

 The annexation of this area to accommodate a proposed residential development has been the subject of considerable study by staff.
-Below are summaries of four reports that were presented to the City Council along with a narration of their context.

-On April 1, 2008, a Targeted Growth Study was presented to the City Council that quantified the comparative costs and development possibilities of growth to the Northwest, Southwest, and North.
+In April 2008, a Targeted Growth Study was presented to the City Council that quantified the comparative costs and development possibilities of growth to the Northwest, Southwest, and North.